 1. Avoid investing your entire nest egg into the stock market.
 Safety is a major factor.

-2. Become acquainted with your fund adviser.
-Trust is pivotal and knowing your financial adviser certainly ranks in the top 3.
+2. Trust is pivotal and knowing your financial adviser certainly ranks in the top 3.

 3. When it comes to investing, have clear insight of your goals and objectives.
 Why you’re investing will help determine what you invest in, and the level of risk you’re willing to accept.